 Can Indian students work while studying in Germany?

 Yes.
-The Indian students can earn up to 120 full days or 240 half days annually.
+Part-time working is allowed with the student Visa.
+So Indian students can work 120 full days or 240 half days per year.